Ham: Smoked, Cured, Grilled. What’s the difference?

 Ham is a pork product, but it differs in flavor from other pork products like pork loin, pork roast, or pork shoulder.
 This is because the ham has been preserved through salting, also known as curing.
 This process draws out moisture from the meat, concentrating the flavors and also increasing the salinity of the pork.
 The ham can also be smoked, which adds an extra layer of flavor.

 Why is Ham Pink when Cooked Pork is White?

 Cooked pork becomes white as it cooks, similar to chicken meat.
-This is a good visual indicator that the pork has reached an internal temperature that is safe to eat.
-Ham is fully cooked but it is pink because of the curing process.
+This is a good visual indicator that the that the internal temperature reaches the level that is safe to eat.
+Ham is fully cooked but it is pink color because of the curing process.
 Nitrite salt, also known as sodium nitrite, is added to the brine solution.
 This type of curing salt is well known for turning cooked meat bright pink.

 What is Dry-Cured Ham?

 Dry cured ham often goes by a different name, like prosciutto when it is cured in Italy or serrano ham when it is from Spain.
 These hams are usually not cured using nitrite salt and are instead rubbed with salt and hung in a dry, cool area to age.
 After a few months or as long as 5 years, these hams are ready to eat.
 They are uncooked but completely cured.

 Hams are usually cold smoked, although you could also hot smoke it.
 For cold smoking, place it in a less than 180 degree F smoker for about 12 hours.
 For a hot smoked ham, place it in a 250 degree F smoker for 3 hours.
 The cook times are different as the smoking methods are, too, so just remember the start well in advance, as the total time can get quite long.

 Yes, ham that has been smoked or cured can be baked as a way to reheat it.
 It should only need 20 minutes per pound in a 350 degree F oven to heat the ham through.